Kyrgyzstan: Climate

 The climate varies regionally.
-The low-lying Fergana Valley in the southwest is subtropical and extremely hot in summer, with temperatures reaching 40 °C. The northern foothills are temperate and the Tian Shan varies from dry continental to polar climate, depending on elevation.
+The low-lying Fergana Valley in the southwest is extremely hot in summer, with temperatures reaching 40 °C. The northern foothills are temperate, and the Tian Shan varies from dry continental to polar climate, depending on elevation.
 In the coldest areas, winter temperatures drop below freezing for approximately 40 days, and even some desert areas experience constant snowfall during this period.
 In the lowlands the temperature ranges from around -6 °C in January to 24 °C in July.

 Enclaves and exclaves

-There is one exclave, the tiny village of Barak (population 627), in the Fergana Valley.
+Barak (population 627) in the Fergana Valley is an exclave.
 The village is surrounded by Uzbek territory.
 It is located on the road from Osh (Kyrgyzstan) to Khodjaabad (Uzbekistan) about 4 km north-west from the Kyrgyz–Uzbek border in the direction of Andijan.
 Barak is administratively part of Kara-Suu District in Kyrgyzstan's Osh Region.